robrwo/JavaScript-Const-Exporter/README.md

 # KNOWN ISSUES

+## Const::Fast::Exporter

 When using with [Const::Fast::Exporter](https://metacpan.org/pod/Const::Fast::Exporter)-based modules, you must explicitly list all of the constants to be exported, as that doesn't provide an `@EXPORT_OK` variable that can be queried.

+## Const::Exporter

+Exporting constant subs from [Const::Exporter](https://metacpan.org/pod/Const::Exporter) v1.0.0 or earlier will emit warnings about the subs not being constant subs.
+The issue has been fixed in v1.1.0.

 # SEE ALSO